Keshet International: History

 Established in 2012, Keshet International was led by television executive Alon Shtruzman for its first decade.

-Keshet International began expanding internationally when it opened London-based Keshet UK in 2012, which co-produces The A Word with ITV Studios, for BBC One.
+Keshet International began expanding internationally when it opened London-based Keshet UK in 2012, which co-produced The A Word with ITV Studios, for BBC One.
 In 2015, Keshet International launched Keshet Studios, a Los Angeles-based studio overseeing Keshet's U.S. activities including production, development, promotion, packaging, and sales of KI's IP and original scripted programming.
 In 2017, Keshet International acquired Munich-based production company, Tresor TV Produktions GmbH.
 In March 2018, the global producer and distributor acquired a majority stake in UK production company incubator, investor and business accelerator Greenbird Media and later that same year, Keshet International launched a scripted arm with Tresor in Germany called Keshet Tresor Fiction.

 Following Keren Shahar's appointment as CEO at the start of 2023, the company launched a non-scripted division of Keshet Studios to build on its scripted success in the US.
 In July 2023, Keshet International sold its majority stake in Greenbird to STV Group.
 Soon after, Keshet International relaunched the scripted arm of Tresor as a standalone scripted production company, Keshet Germany on 1 September 2023.